pytorch/torchtune/docs/source/tutorials/memory_optimizations.rst

   gradient computation during backward, forward computation in checkpointed regions omits saving tensors for backward and recomputes them during the backward pass.

-This setting is especially helpful for larger batch sizes, or longer context lengths when you're memory constrained.
+This setting is helpful for when you're memory-constrained, especially due to larger batch sizes or longer context lengths.
-However, these savings in memory come at the cost of training speed (i.e. tokens per-second), and in most cases training can slow-down quite a bit as a result of this activation recomputation.
+However, these savings in memory come at the cost of training speed (i.e. tokens-per-second), and in most cases training can slow down quite a bit as a result of this activation recomputation.

 *Sounds great!
 How do I use it?*